learn-co-curriculum/upperline-hs-strings-mini-lab/README.md

 ?: Get enthusiastic about ruby!
 How do I print out "I love ruby" in all caps?

-( ) '"I love Ruby".swapcase'
+( ) "I love Ruby".swapcase
-(X) '"I love Ruby".upcase'
+(X) "I love Ruby".upcase
-( ) '"I love Ruby".uppercase'
+( ) "I love Ruby".uppercase

-?: Use a method to print out how long this sentence is: "This is a pretty long string.
-I wonder how long it is?"
+?: Use a method to print out how long the sentence "This is a pretty long string.
+I wonder how long it is?" is

-(X) '"This is a pretty long string.
-I wonder how long it is?".length' ( ) '"This is a pretty long string.
-I wonder how long it is?".swapcase' ( ) '"This is a pretty long string.
-I wonder how long it is?".printlength'
+(X) "This is a pretty long string.
+I wonder how long it is?".length ( ) "This is a pretty long string.
+I wonder how long it is?".swapcase ( ) "This is a pretty long string.
+I wonder how long it is?".printlength

 ?: It's backwards day!
 How would you print "backwards" backwards?

-( ) '"backwards".length'
+( ) "backwards".length
-( ) '"backwards".backwards'
+( ) "backwards".backwards
-(X) '"backwards".reverse'
+(X) "backwards".reverse

 ?: Wouldn't it be great if there was a string method that always capitalized the first letter of a string?
 There is! "make it capitalize the first letter in this string!"

-( ) '"make it capitalize the first letter in this string!".upcase' ( ) '"make it capitalize the first letter in this string!".swapcase' (X) '"make it capitalize the first letter in this string!".capitalize'
+( ) "make it capitalize the first letter in this string!".upcase ( ) "make it capitalize the first letter in this string!".swapcase (X) "make it capitalize the first letter in this string!".capitalize

 ?: How much do we love "Ruby"?
 So much that we want to say it in all caps AND backwards.
 How would you do this?

-( ) '"Ruby".captialize.reverse'
+( ) "Ruby".captialize.reverse
-( ) '"Ruby".reverse.swapcase'
+( ) "Ruby".reverse.swapcase
-(X) '"Ruby".upcase.reverse'
+(X) "Ruby".upcase.reverse

 ???